AlexKapl/Camagru/README.md

 # Camagru
-A 42 PHP project for instagram-like site
+A 42 PHP project for instagram-like app
-This web project is challenging you to create a small web application allowing to make basic video editing using your webcam and some predefined images.
+The goal of this project is to build a small web application allowing to make basic video editing using your webcam and some predefined images.

-How to run: Install Apache Server and MySQL database needed. config/database.php file contain DB configurations (login, pass).
+How to run: Install MAMP or similliar collection. config/database.php file contain DB configurations (dbname, login, pass).